aranavtiwari/responsive-ntcc/README.md

 # responsive-ntcc
-Created a web app, demonstrating the difference between a responsive website and a non-responsive website.
+created a web app, demonstrating the difference between a responsive website and a non-responsive website.
+(HTML/SASS/JS)

 # website
 https://aranavtiwari.github.io/responsive-ntcc/